Risk Management Plan Template and Example

 Project Risk Management

 There is no risk-free project available in the world.
-No matter what type of project you are building, you need to face risks throughout the life cycle of your project.
+No matter what type of project you are building, you need to face risks throughout your project’s life cycle.
 Typically, risks can be defined as uncertain conditions or events that may have effects on the project objectives.
-So that the purpose of risk management is to increase the possibility of occurrence of positive risks and decrease the possibility of occurrence of negative risks.
+So that the purpose of the risk management process is to increase the possibility of occurrence of positive risks and decrease the possibility of occurrence of negative risks.
 In other words, project risk management practices aim to develop strategies to maximize the effects of positive risks while minimizing the effects of negative risks.

 Project Risk Management Plan

-A project risk management plan is one of the most important project documents which includes plans to identify, analyze, develop responses and monitor and control to response risks.
+A project risk management plan is one of the most important project documents which includes plans to identify, analyze, develop responses, and monitor and control response risks.
 In other words, it explains how risk management activities will be performed in the project.
-The risk management plan is a complementary plan of the project management plan.
+The risk management plan is a complementary plan to the project management plan.

 While creating a project risk management plan, you need to think about the processes given below.

 • Risk Identification

 • Risk Analysis

 • Risk Response Planning